 Time: 5 – 7 p.m.

 Learn the basics of belaying at the indoor rock wall at ODR.
 We will cover knot tying, harness fitting, climbing equipment, commands, and proper belay technique.
-After successful completion of the class, you will have the ability to earn your belay certification card, which makes you eligible to belay unsupervised at the ODR indoor rock wall.
-Pre-register by Friday prior.
+After successful completion of the class, you will have the ability to earn your belay certification card, which makes you eligible to belay at the ODR indoor rock wall unsupervised.
+Pre-register by day prior.

 Time: 8 a.m.